erivero-p/datascience_piscine/README.md

 ---

-### Project 1 - Data Warehouse
+### Module 1 - Data Warehouse

-In this project, we clean and combine raw CSV data to build a small warehouse using PostgreSQL.
+In this module, we clean and combine raw CSV data to build a small warehouse using PostgreSQL.

 ### 🚀 What’s included